 Commenting on the current state of arms production in the US, Ambassador Emanuel said: “Frankly, we do not have the industrial base to meet our strategic obligations and goals.”

-Under pressure to provide ammunition and equipment to Ukraine and the Middle East, the US defense industrial base “is clearly under strain,” the US ambassador said.
+Under pressure to supply ammunition and equipment to Ukraine and the Middle East, the US defense industrial base “is clearly under strain,” the US ambassador said.
 “And we have to think differently, do differently, and apply a different level of urgency.
 Japan is a big partner in that solution.”

-"Fulcrum" is allies and partners
+"Fulcrum" is ally and partner

 However, Ambassador Emanuel did not name any potential allied countries or partners for similar cooperation.

 According to Japan’s Ministry of Economy, Trade and Industry (METI), an aircraft typically requires 3 million parts, while a missile requires about 1 million.
-To maintain military superiority over rivals like China and Russia, the US needs a robust supply chain.
+To maintain military superiority over rivals like China and Russia, the US needs a strong supply chain.

 Source: https://baoquocte.vn/noi-lo-thieu-vu-khi-tram-trong-buoc-my-phai-nghi-khac-lam-khac-274562.html